Somaxa8/blockchain-prototype/README.md

-# Blockchain prototype made in Node with Typescript
+# Blockchain for ChamoCoins prototype made in Node with Typescript

 Install dependencies:
 > npm install